Radnen/link.js/README.md

 That means things aren't being calculated until only when you need them.
 This offers a large speed boost and a shallow memory footprint.

-How does Link.js compare to other similar libraries?
-Depending on the query asked, it can be up to 7 times faster.
+How does Link.js compare to similar libraries?
+See /benchmark for tests.
+It is already much faster than Lazy and Lo-Dash, which are the two main libraries tested against.

-* tests coming soon *

 It also has some built-in optimizations that leverage your work to try and do two things at once so-to-speak (see: how it works).

 Link is still a work in progress.
-It's API is already mostly usable, even commercially.
+It's API is already mostly usable, but still under construction.

 How it Works
 ============